benkonz/gameboy_emulator/README.md

 ```

 use your favorite static file server to serve the files generated in the
-`lib/target/deploy` directory.
-You can also run `cargo-web start`, to serve the files locally.
+`lib/target/deploy --release` directory.
+You can also run `cargo-web start --release`, to serve the files locally.